zerzru/UsefulDB/README.md

 # Training
 <a name="training?about"></a>
 ## About training
 Do you already have databases and their components?
-You want to use this framework, but are afraid to spoil something?
+You want to use this utility, but are afraid to spoil something?
 Or just want to understand how it works?
 In any case, I recommend starting with this mode.
 It does not connect to the Internet, it only works with local files, so you can not worry about your databases.
 Just go to the "Education" folder, create a new file and import the __init__ file
 ```python
 [installed/folder/Education/]
 from __init__ import *
 ```
-Now you can enter the same commands, open the folder where the framework is installed, and look at the JSON table files
+Now you can enter the same commands, open the folder where the utility is installed, and look at the JSON table files
 <a name="training?examples"></a>
 ## Examples
-Framework can create and delete files.
+Utility can create and delete files.
 So:
 <a name="training?examples_creating"></a>
 ### Creating